 Selection of Type of Construction Contracts

 Every project has its particular circumstances and uniqueness, so it’s crucial to select the contract type which suits the project.
-The selection of a particular type of construction contract depends on the factors like
+The selection of a particular type of construction contract depends on factors like

 - Project objectives to be achieved